What to see and Do

 providing an almost paternal presence.

 Ben Wyvis is a mountain located in Easter Ross, Ross and Cromarty, Highland, in eastern Scotland, north-west of Dingwall.
-It forms an undulating ridge running roughly north-south for about 5 km, the highest summit of which is Glas Leathad Mòr
+It forms an undulating ridgcroft e running roughly north-south for about 5 km, the highest summit of which is Glas Leathad Mòr

-wildlife/birds that live in the Highlands of Scotland.
+wildlife/birds that live in the Beautiful Highlands of

 Sheep & Lambs